 10. Longji Terraces

 There you have it!
-Terrace farming is definitely a perfect way to transform that hilly inhospitable lands into a bountiful crop producing lands to support humans.
+Terrace farming is definitely a perfect way to transform that hilly inhospitable land into bountiful crop-producing lands to support humans.

-This post was originally published in July 2016 and has been updated for quality and relevancy.
+Editor’s Note – This post was originally published on November 21, 2019, and has been updated for quality and relevancy.